sulabh/flashcard/project_status_report.md

 * **AdMob Integration**: `BannerAd` placeholders are fully integrated and functional in the `free` flavor.
 Logic is centrally managed via `AdBannerWidget`.
 * **Flavor Architecture**: Multi-flavor setup (`free`, `paid`) is complete with distinct entry points and configurations.

-### 7. Phase 1.5: Stability & Polish
+### 7. Phase 1.6: Reliability & Sync
-* **Thread-Safe DB Init**: Resolved the "loading hang" on first launch by implementing a Future-cache in `DatabaseHelper`.
-* **Zero-Crash Navigation**: Fixed the `defunct element` crash by refactoring `StudyScreen` lifecycle management.
-* **Localization Parity**: Synced English and Japanese `.arb` files to prevent "missing getter" generation errors.
-* **Smart CSV Import**: Updated CSV parser to always skip the first line, ensuring Japanese headers don't create "ghost" subjects.
-* **TTS Refinements**: Stopped audio persistence on screen exit and improved character sanitization for complex Ruby text.
+* **Integer ID Migration**: Migrated flashcard IDs from UUID strings to `INTEGER PRIMARY KEY`.
+This resolves sorting issues and aligns with standard SQL optimization.
+(DB Version 6).
+* **Robust Android Downloads**: Fixed Android saving failures by implementing a direct-write strategy to the system `Downloads` folder using `permission_handler`.
+* **Synchronization Support**: The app now supports "editing in CSV" by using the ID as a unique key for overwriting existing records during import.
+* **Localization Polish**: Corrected Japanese translation errors and added the `all` keyword for localized filtering.

 ---